data-abhishek/AWS-Certified-Data-Analyst-Preparation/README.md

 #### Production
 Finally, your news article classification application is ready for production.

-Diagram of the three steps during production.

 During production, you:

-Optimize the flow that classifies incoming articles for efficiency and effectiveness.
+1. **Optimize the flow** that classifies incoming articles for efficiency and effectiveness
-Deploy your flow to an endpoint.
-When you call the endpoint, the flow is triggered to run and the desired output is generated.
+2. **Deploy your flow** to an endpoint.
+When you call the endpoint, the flow is triggered to run and the desired output is generated
-Monitor the performance of your solution by collecting usage data and end-user feedback.
-By understanding how the application performs, you can improve the flow whenever necessary.
+3. **Monitor the performance** of your solution by collecting usage data and end-user feedback.
+By understanding how the application performs, you can improve the flow whenever necessary

-Use a prompt flow to manage conversation in a chat app: https://microsoftlearning.github.io/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.html
+**Use a prompt flow to manage conversation in a chat app:**
+https://microsoftlearning.github.io/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.html

 ## Develop a RAG-based solution with your own data using Azure AI Foundry